 Voice search is a major player in content marketing.
 And sure, it may take a couple of years to see the true boon – but the brands who react fastest (and best) are the brands who will prosper in the post-voice search age.

 Think into the future.
 You can optimise for now or you can optimise for five years’ time.
 Voice search may have a reasonably small pick-up now, but what happens when smart tech and personal assistants make their way into most homes in the developing world?
 The technology is burgeoning, but in 2025 (or sooner) it could be endemic.

 As marketers, we need to optimise for that.

 1. The march of mobile

 Mobile search eclipsed desktop for the first time in early 2015.
 Since then, mobile has become the crux of many digital strategies.
-While mobile-first isn’t the way to go (mobile hasn’t replaced desktop, as it were), mobile-friendly content is absolutely the way forward – especially in the realm of voice search.
+While mobile-first isn’t the way to go (mobile hasn’t replaced desktop, as it were), optimising for mobile-friendly content is absolutely the way forward – especially in the realm of voice search.